 Our library contains over 55,000 books and periodicals, and represents a particularly strong collection of regimental and campaign histories.
 We also have over 3,670 maps and charts and 10,000 separate photographic collections available to view.

-During the first phase of reopening, the Templer Study Centre will be open to readers by appointment only.
-Opening hours will be Tuesday to Friday, 10.30am to 1pm and 2pm to 3.15pm (last entry 2.15pm).
+During this phase of reopening, the Templer Study Centre will be open to readers by appointment only.
+Opening hours will be Wednesday to Friday, 10.30am to 1pm and 2pm to 3.15pm (last entry 2.15pm).